 Here’s a picture for all you visual learners out there.

-Like I said earlier, the width is usually standard, but just to make sure you don’t have a really weird sized toilet, take this measurement anyways.
+As I said earlier, the width is usually standard, but just to make sure you don’t have a really weird-sized toilet, take this measurement anyway.

 To get this measurement, just measure across the widest part of your toilet bowl.
 Again, make sure you’re measuring from outside edge to outside edge.
 Here’s another picture to illustrate.